-If you received a work permit and temporary right to remain in the U.S. under the Deferred Action for Childhood Arrivals (DACA) program, that grant was temporary, set to expire after two years.
+If you received a work permit and temporary right to remain in the U.S. under the Deferred Action for Childhood Arrivals (DACA) program, that grant was temporary.
+Under the DACA program as it was first set up, DACA status was set to expire after two years.
+The new DACA program to begin in 2015 makes DACA status good for three years.

-However, you may be able to renew your status (in additional two-year increments), for as long as the DACA program remains in effect.
+Although DACA status is temporary, you may be able to renew it (in additional two-year increments, or additional three-year increments when the new program goes into effect in 2015), for as long as the DACA program remains in effect.

 The first round of renewals began in June of 2014.
 This article will detail the steps required to renew your DACA status.